 WRITING SEMINARS AND OTHER WRITING COURSES

-Introductory sessions for the writing seminarswill take place on the morning of Wednesday, January 21.
-Feel free to attend as many as you can.
-The writing teachers are John Sheehy, Dalrymple 25; Gloria Biamonte, Dalrymple 24; and Kyhl Lyndgaard, Science 111.
-Please be sure to come to the intro course if you're really interested in the class.
+Introductory sessions for the writing seminarswill take place on Wednesday and Thursday (January 19 and 20).
+Attend as many intro classes as you can.
+The writing teachers are John Sheehy, Dalrymple 25, and Gloria Biamonte, Dalrymple 22B Please be sure to come to the intro course if you're really interested in the class, even if you're already registered.

 The Art of the Essay (Biamonte)